ia6382/ia6382/projects.md

 * I attended 14 lectures by experienced mentors from the industry on the following topics: game production phases, studio management,\
 game design, idea testing, PR & marketing, prototyping, asset pipeline, vertical slice, analytics, monetization, fundraising, publishing
 * Also learned the basics of 3D modelling in Blender
-* Every lecture came with homework and feedback was given to us by the mentor.
+* Every lecture came with homework and feedback was given to us by the mentor
 * Based on my performance I was one of the few who received the certificate of achievement and was invited to \
 give a short presentation on my game projects and my RTS game pathfinding research at the final networking event in person